 This review is published for the benefit of those considering coming to or going from OBC.
 (I hope in the conclusion to provide a little comfort to some who have already left feeling hurt and abused.)
 While I have considered those who are happily attending OBC and sought to avoid offense where possible, they are not my intended audience, much less the leaders, to whom I brought my concerns privately long ago according to Scripture.

 Notwithstanding my own strong feelings, I have aimed at balance.
 I chose to organize my review around an accepted framework (the 9 Marks) to ensure treatment of only the most relevant subject matter, as free as possible from selection bias, with an agreed-upon assessment criterion outside myself.
 As a consequence of this choice, some otherwise significant subjects have received no treatment.
 For example, I said nothing concerning the quality of the ordinary people of OBC.
 The fact is, I think there are some wonderful, godly people there; but there’s no “mark” for that.
-Please don’t read between the lines or conflate my opinion of them with my opinion of the ministry.
+Please don’t read between the lines or conflate my opinion of the ministry with my opinion of them.

 I wrote this over the space of a year, with qualified counsel and peer review.
 I did my prayerful best to honestly consider the good and the bad of each subject and to treat it as directly and succinctly as possible.
 I restricted my material to what is already public knowledge, in fact or by right; and I tried to clearly distinguish between objective, verifiable fact and personal opinion.
 Some will disagree with my assessments.
 That’s fine; I’m no prophet.
 Some will be tempted to judge my motives.
 They shouldn’t; they’re no prophets.
 On the day this review ceases to be necessary I will take it down with gladness and bid adieu to the whole business.
 (God haste the day!)
-Until then…
+But sad to sad, I get a steady trickle of emails from people sharing similar experiences to this day.
+On the the review.

 I. Preaching